 Black Ankle farms according to the principals of the original organic farming movement, including a strong emphasis on biodiversity, self-sufficiency for the farm as a whole, and a belief that the winery is a system of interrelated organisms.

 In fact, the wine tasting room was constructed according to these principals: the building, which is eco-friendly, uses as many materials from the farm as was possible, including wood, straw, and soil.
 Its walls are insulated with straw bales grown on the site.
 It has a passive solar design, a living roof to capture and use rain water, but which also provides insulation in the winter and cooling in the summer.

-Wine tastings cost $6 for four samples, but the samples are generous, and the sommelier extremely knowledgeable.
 The setting was exquisite -- even on an extremely hot day, the porches were breezy and comfortable and picturesque.
 There were places to unpack a picnic basket and enjoy your own meal accompanied by a bottle of wine.
 The only off putting aspect to this was the commercial at the end of the tasting, which requested that we join the wine club.

 One of the features of the day writ large was the outstanding beauty of the countryside and wineries -- well worth an afternoon drive any day!